Renovation and Repair, Part of Indoor Air Quality Design Tools for Schools

 References and Resources

-- School Construction News Exit.
-Website containing news, information, products, and resources about the design, construction, maintenance, management and operations of schools.
+- School Construction News: Website containing news, information, products, and resources about the design, construction, maintenance, management and operations of schools.
 A free on-line e-news letter subscription is available.

-- The Sheet Metal and Air Conditioning Contractor's National Association (SMACNA) IAQ Guidelines for Occupied Buildings Under Construction
+- IAQ Guidelines for Occupied Buildings Under Construction, Sheet Metal and Air Conditioning Contractor's National Association (SMACNA)

-- Maintaining Acceptable Indoor Air Quality During the Renovation of a School, Maryland State Department of Education, Division of Business Education, School Facilities Branch, 200 West Baltimore Street, Baltimore Maryland 21201.
+- Maintaining Acceptable Indoor Air Quality During the Renovation of a School, Maryland State Department of Education, Division of Business Education, School Facilities Branch

-- Follow applicable guidance in the Construction section of the Indoor Air Quality site.
+- Follow applicable guidance in the construction section of the IAQ website.

-- The Indoor Air Quality Tools for Schools Action Kit contains a detailed Renovation and Repairs Checklist which can be used to establish a detailed renovation plan for the school.
+- The IAQ Tools for Schools Action Kit contains a detailed Renovation and Repairs Checklist which can be used to establish a detailed renovation plan for the school.